Chicago, IL Rear-End Truck Accident Attorneys

-Any rear-end collision can do costly damage to a vehicle and endanger the passengers inside.
-However, when the rear-ending vehicle is a large truck weighing in at several tons, the injuries and damage is likely to be immense.
+Any rear-end crash can do costly damage to a vehicle and endanger the passengers inside.
+However, when the rear-ending vehicle is a large truck or similar commercial vehicle weighing in at several tons, the serious injuries and damage are likely to be immense.

-According to the Federal Motor Carrier Safety Administration (FMCSA) study on truck accidents that occurred between 1994-1999, there were an estimated 400,000 large truck accidents each year and 18% of these are rear-ended accidents.
+According to the United States Federal Motor Carrier Safety Administration (FMCSA) study on truck driver accidents between 1994-1999, there are an estimated 400,000 large truck accidents each year, and 18% of these are rear-ended accidents.